KirbyTheBurger/Forge/README.md

 # Introduction
 Forge is a language which starts with the absolute bare minimum: rules, macros, and some built in logic.
 Through the use of macros, the user gradually builds a language completely specific to their project.
 You can edit the lexer to behave differently based on rules you set, and macros you define.
-Do note that all of the things discussed in this documentation are subject to change as Forge is unfinished and some features discussed haven't even been partially implemented.
+Do note that all of the things discussed in this documentation are subject to change as Forge is unfinished and some features discussed haven't even been implemented.

 # Macros
 Macros are the core functionality of Forge.
 They are used to rewrite code and define syntax.